 Travelers Aid agencies operate information booths at 15 airports, seven train stations and several bus depots.
 Our volunteers and staff members help travelers in distress or just in need of friendly customer service amid the hustle of transportation centers.
 At many Travelers Aid locations, a case worker will meet with a stranded individual and offer suggestions on the best way to get home.
 Services vary at each location.

 - One-way bus tickets are provided by participating programs, pending eligibility and only if you are currently in the Washington, D.C., metropolitan area.
 Call (202) 878-9735 or (240) 505-4255 for more information.

 - Train or plane tickets are not available through any Travelers Aid program.

 - Transportation for funerals or medical emergencies is not provided.

 - Travelers Aid airport programs have limited social service resources, and they do not participate in any bus ticket program.

-- Our members do not have resources to assist those encountering travel problems or stranded outside the U.S. while on international travel.
+- Assistance is not available to those outside the U.S. while on international travel.

 - Meet and Assist services (services may be requested via email)